The Bankrate promise

 Living in Alaska can pay off — literally.
 One of the most unique perks of living in The Last Frontier is its Permanent Fund Division, which pays dividends to residents based on the state’s earnings from mineral royalties.
 You’ll also avoid a hefty tax bill thanks to a lack of state income tax, so you can spend less time stressing about finances and more time enjoying what makes the state so attractive: its amazing natural wonders.

-If you’re a first-time homebuyer in the state and need help pulling together that kind of cash, consider turning to the Alaska Housing Finance Corporation, also known as Alaska Housing.
-The organization’s programs work in conjunction with conventional, FHA, VA and USDA loans, and include low interest rates and down payment assistance to help you more easily afford a home.
+If you’re a first-time homebuyer in Alaska and need help pulling together that kind of cash, consider turning to the Alaska Housing Finance Corporation, also known as Alaska Housing.
+The organization’s programs work alongside conventional, FHA, VA and USDA loans, and include low interest rates and down payment assistance.
+You may also qualify for programs and loans that are designed to help people who are purchasing a home for the first time.

 Alaska first-time homebuyer loan programs